10 Foods Higher in Potassium Than a Banana

 Elliotte Rusty Harold/Shutterstock

 Soybeans are one of the top foods with potassium, packing in 676 mg per cup.
-Edamame beans are also one of the world’s best sources of plant-based protein because they contains all the essential micronutrients our bodies need to build muscle.
+Edamame beans are also one of the world’s best sources of plant-based protein because they contain all the essential micronutrients our bodies need to build muscle.
 Edamame are delicious roasted with a sprinkle of salt.
 These are the silent signs that you’re not getting enough potassium.

 White and sweet potatoes